- Academics at PISD

 Bridging Apps is a website that searched for apps that are reviewed using standards-based assessment tools.
 Learn to use mobile devices to effectively target skill development.

-Charting the Life Course is a framework that was developed to help individuals with disabilities and families at any age or stage of life think about what they need to know, identify how to find or develop supports, and discover what it takes to live the lives they want to live.
+Charting the Life Course is a framework that was developed to help individuals with disabilities and families at any age or stage of life think about what they need to know, identify how to find or develop support, and discover what it takes to live the lives they want to live.
 Individuals and families may focus on their current situation and stage of life but may also find it helpful to look ahead to start thinking about what they can do or learn now that will help build an inclusive productive life in the future.

 -